conda/conda/docs/source/examples.rst

     Proceed (y/n)? y
     scipy-0.11.0-np16py27_pro0.tar.bz2 100% |###############################| Time: 0:00:12 690.46 kB/s

-.. _upgrade_example:
+.. _update_example:

-Upgrade
+Update
 -------

-``conda upgrade`` replaces old packages in a given environment with the latest versions.
+``conda update`` replaces old packages in a given environment with the latest versions.

 For this first example, we will use an environment ``/tmp/matplotlib11`` , which we can select using the prefix (``-p``) option.

 .. code-block:: bash

-  $ conda upgrade -p /tmp/matplotlib11
+  $ conda update -p /tmp/matplotlib11
   Upgrading Anaconda environment at /tmp/matplotlib11

     The following packages will be activated: